Close to My Heart: Plot

-Brad's investigation leads him to an apartment and a woman named Arlene who tells Brad that Danny's mother, named Martha, died giving birth at the apartment building.
-Arlene lied to authorities that the child's father took the baby, and she took the child herself.
+Brad's investigation leads him to a woman named Arlene who tells Brad that Danny's mother, named Martha, died during childbirth.
+Arlene lied to authorities that the child's father took the baby, but she took the child herself.
 She gives Brad a ring belonging to Martha.
-Without Midge's knowledge, Brad begins an investigation of Martha's history.
-The operator of a boarding house where Martha stayed, gives Brad a sweater that belonged to Martha.
+Without Midge's knowledge, Brad investigates Martha's history.
+The operator of a boarding house where Martha stayed gives Brad a sweater that had belonged to Martha.
 Brad tells Midge of his efforts to investigate Danny's background.
-Mrs. Morrow from the adoption agency warns Midge that Brad should stop his investigation; and, the agency cannot go forward with the adoption unless he does.
-Meanwhile, Brad discovers Martha was a reputable schoolteacher who was keeping company with a man, named Edward Hewitt, who Brad suspects accompanied Martha to Reno to marry her.
-Brad directs a photo of Hewitt be published for identification.
-Mrs. Morrow recognizes Hewitt's photo, informs Midge that Hewitt is incarcerated for murder, and tells her the adoption cannot go forward.
+Mrs. Morrow warns Midge that the adoption may not proceed until Brad stops his investigation.

+Brad discovers that Martha was a reputable schoolteacher who was involved with Edward Hewitt.
+Brad suspects that Hewitt accompanied Martha to Reno to marry her and he publishes a photo of Hewitt.
+Mrs. Morrow recognizes Hewitt's photo, informs Midge that Hewitt is incarcerated for murder, and tells her that the adoption cannot proceed.

-Brad visits Hewitt at San Quentin State Prison.
-Brad tells Hewitt, whose real name is Everett Heilner, that he has a son and Martha died giving birth.
-A callous Hewitt says there was no place in his life for a child and tells Brad the boy will "never be a cop."
-Brad returns home and learns from an embittered Midge the agency took Danny in order to protect Danny from Brad.
-Brad rushes out to retrieve the child but is stopped by the court's probation officer.
-Brad convinces Mrs. Morrow to approve the adoption by describing how a meeting with Heilner's brother convinced him that nurturing a child is more important than the nature of the child's background.
+At San Quentin State Prison.
+Brad tells Hewitt that he has a son and that Martha died during childbirth.
+Hewitt is embittered and replies that there was no place in his life for a child.
+Brad returns home and learns that the agency took Danny in order to protect him from Brad.
+He rushes to retrieve Danny but is stopped by the court's probation officer.
+Brad convinces Mrs. Morrow to approve the adoption by describing how a meeting with Hewitt's brother convinced him that nurturing a child is more important than the nature of the child's background.